dottantgal/ROS2_learning/README.md

 This repository has the goal to help the learning process of ROS2 basic, middle and advance features through a collection of example nodes ready to compile and use.
 All the nodes have been tested with ROS2 Foxy [to be continued]
 ## Folders tree
-All the folders cover a specific feature and there are their own CMakeLists.txt and package.xml files to compile them
+All the folders cover a specific feature and include their own CMakeLists.txt and package.xml files
 ###### CPP
 * 01 Start with simple nodes
     * my_first_node.cpp